 The seasoning for the chicken piccata is a mixture of simple spices and flour (yes, flour!).

-After you have pounded the chicken, you run the chicken in water and then drudge (or cover) the chicken in the flour mixture until the chicken is fully covered.
+After you have pounded the chicken, run the chicken in water, let the excess moisture drip off, and then dredge (or cover) the chicken in the flour mixture until the chicken is fully covered.